 There was a time when footwear designed for skateboarding operated a strict “bigger is better” policy.
 Air-bubble cushioning, excessively-padded tongues and intricate detailing were all par for the course.

-Over the past decade, however, things have gone back to their roots.
+But, over the past decade, things have gone back to their roots.
 Today the no-frills skate shoe is a popular choice for everyone from fashion designers to the guy pulling your pint down the local pub to, well, skateboarders.
 Stick to the heritage brands – Converse, Vans, Nike SB et al. – and swerve the high fashion labels pillaging the culture for a more authentic take.

 When it comes to footwear designed with sport in mind, pushing boundaries with technology has always been a driving force.
 The big athleisure brands are locked in an endless arms race, each hoping to come up with the next big thing in sneaker tech.
 For the rest of us, that means great shoes that are built to perform.